Biofilms in the Skin

 Biofilms & Eczema

 Understanding that biofilms are communities of bacteria, and a constant supply of pathogens, what evidence is there that these colonies can survive in the skin?
 Plenty in the world of eczema which is also known as “atopic dermatitis”.
-A recent study by Dr. Herbert B. Allen suggests that genetic abnormailities in filaggrin or other genes that lead to the production of a faulty stratum corneum facilitate the environment needed for bacteria to colonize the skin in eczema patients.
+A recent study by Dr. Herbert B. Allen suggests that genetic abnormalities in filaggrin or other genes that lead to the production of a faulty stratum corneum facilitate the environment needed for bacteria to colonize the skin in eczema patients.

 Morgellons & Biofilms

 Peer-reviewed literature indicates a strong association with Morgellons Disease and Lyme Bacteria while Dr. Allen’s research indicates a strong association with Eczema and Staph Bacteria.
-Other studies have also observed Anaplasma, Babesia, Bartonella, Ehrlichia and Rickettsia in Morgellons patients.
+Other studies have also observed Anaplasma, Babesia, Bartonella, Ehrlichia, and Rickettsia in Morgellons patients.